 2. 10th and 12th marksheet.

 3. Board exams marksheet.

-4. Character certificate and transfer certificate/school leaving certificate from school.
+4. Character certificate and transfer certificate/school leaving certificate from the school.

 5. Delhi University Common Application form.